Logos and uniforms of the Los Angeles Lakers: 1978–99

 The gold uniforms were overhauled prior to the 1978–79 season, switching from white numbers to purple numbers with white drop shadows.
 The new look was unveiled a year before Jerry Buss purchased the Lakers and Magic Johnson launched the Showtime era.

 During the early 1980s, the Lakers wore mismatched shades of purple in their uniforms.
 On most occasions, the jersey was rendered in a darker shade whereas the shorts were lighter in hue and vice versa.
 This color issue was corrected later in the decade.
-Before the 1986-87 season, changes were made to the uniforms when the number font changed and decreased in size.
+Before the 1986–87 season, changes were made to the uniforms when the number font changed and decreased in size.
 The "Lakers" script also realigned into a straight arrangement.

 The Lakers revived the "Showtime" gold uniforms as throwbacks during the 2007–08 and 2016–17 seasons.
 In a home game against the Boston Celtics on December 30, 2007, the Lakers wore short shorts to match their throwback uniforms in the first half before switching to the baggy-styled shorts in the second half.

 1999–2018

 Prior to the 1999–2000 season, the Lakers unveiled a new uniform set.
 The side stripes now extend towards the jersey, the drop shadows were removed, a modernized "Lakers" script was introduced, and white numbers returned to the gold uniform.

 At the time of its unveiling, Nike served as the Lakers' uniform provider along with several other teams.
-The enduring feature of this uniform was the "wishbone" collar, which was also adopted by the Dallas Mavericks, Detroit Pistons, Miami Heat and Toronto Raptors upon releasing their respective uniforms.
+The enduring feature of this uniform was the "wishbone" collar, which was also adopted by the Dallas Mavericks, Detroit Pistons, Miami Heat, and Toronto Raptors upon releasing their respective uniforms.

 Alternate white uniform

 In the 2002–03 season, the Lakers unveiled a white alternate uniform.
-The white jerseys were designed by Lakers owner Jerry Buss' daughter Jeanie Buss, in tribute to Chick Hearn, who was regarded as the voice of the team for forty years until his death in August 2002.
+The white jerseys were designed by Lakers owner Jerry Buss' daughter Jeanie Buss, in tribute to Chick Hearn, who was the voice of the team for 40 years until his death in August 2002.

 Along with the unveiling of the white alternate uniform, the Lakers released a new alternate logo featuring the purple "L" outside a gold basketball.
-This logo was then placed on the purple and gold uniforms prior to the 2004–05 season.
-These jerseys are only played on Sunday games.
+This logo was placed on the purple and gold uniforms prior to the 2004–05 season.
+The white jerseys were, for some time, only worn for Sunday home games.